 Tuition and Residency Status

-The approximate cost of one year for a full-time, first-year, non-resident/international student (2016-17) is $48,948.
-This figure includes the cost of tuition ($28,326) and estimated books and living expenses for one year (not including summer).
+Students who receive teaching assistantships or research assistantships generally have their tuition covered and receive a stipend to live on.
+The approximate cost of one year for a full-time, first-year, non-resident/international student (2020-21) is $53,163.
+This figure includes the cost of tuition ($30,294) and estimated books and living expenses for one year (not including summer).
 Expenses are subject to change without notice.
 International students cannot be admitted unless proof of funding is submitted.
-The Graduate School posts projected expenses for international students on their web site.
+International Student Services posts projected expenses for international students on their web site.

 Depending upon subdiscipline, length of field studies, personal and professional factors, etc., it can take anywhere from 5-10 years to complete our PhD programs.